-St Peter's Basilica is unmissable if you're in Rome -- its 138-meter-high dome can be seen from most points in the city.
+St Peter's Basilica is unmissable if you're in Rome -- its 453-foot-high dome can be seen from most points in the city.
 The queue to get in often snakes around St Peter's colonnaded square -- but it usually moves quickly.

 You have to go through security and the dress code is strict -- no short skirts, shorts or bare shoulders, even in summer.
 Once you're in, the sheer size of the basilica and the richness of its interior is astounding.
 Don't miss Michelangelo's touching Pietà or Bernini's spiral baldachin.